 This holding pattern means that when a notification lands, you are starting the finishing phase from strength, not from scratch.

 The holding pattern also protects your motivation, which is the quiet failure point of long preparations.
-Date-driven aspirants tend to peak and crash with the calendar, studying furiously when a date looms and going cold when it slips.
-A maintenance rhythm smooths that out: because you always have a weekly mock and a daily reading habit, there is never a "nothing is happening" gap in which the habit dies.
-Motivation sustained by routine is far more durable than motivation driven by a deadline, and over a preparation that may span more than one attempt, that durability is often what separates the aspirant who finally clears from the one who keeps restarting.
+Date-driven aspirants peak and crash with the calendar, studying furiously when a date looms and going cold when it slips.
+A weekly mock and a daily reading habit leave no "nothing is happening" gap for the habit to die in, and across a preparation that may span more than one attempt, that is often what separates the aspirant who finally clears from the one who keeps restarting.

 Phase 3: the notification-specific finish